How to Play Omaha Poker Like an Expert

 Blinds in Omaha Poker

-In Omaha Poker, the use of blinds is quite similar to other poker variants like Texas Hold'em.
+In Omaha, the use of poker blinds is quite similar to other variants like Texas Hold'em.
 The main purpose of blinds and antes in Omaha is to keep the game moving by ensuring there’s always something at stake in each hand.

 The small blind is usually half the value of the big blind, and both are placed by the two players to the left of the dealer.
 These forced bets ensure that each hand starts with money in the pot.